davefancher/ReactReduxWorkshop/readme.md

 Because we didn't have much interesting to look at when we examined our ```LoginForm```'s state, let's repeat that exercise with our slowly growing page.

 This page now consists of several layers of components and elements.
-When the page loads the React Developer Tools will now allow us to drill into the overall structure starting at the top level: the ```AppContainer```.
-By default this node is selected and we the tools correctly report that there are no props, or, more specifically, that the props are an empty object.
+When the page loads, the React Developer Tools will now allow us to drill into the overall structure starting at the top level: the ```AppContainer```.
+By default this node is selected and the tools report that there are no props, or, more specifically, that the props are an empty object.
 Let's drill into the child components by expanding the ```AppContainer``` element.

 If we select the ```LoginForm``` element we'll see the same state values we observed before.
 If you're logged in you'll see the ```username``` set otherwise you'll see ```null``` for that value.